OpenMoonRay/openmoonray-docs/docs/user-reference/how-to-guides/shadow-ray-manipulation.md

                 light casting green shadows.
 A shadow_ray_epsilon is set on the ground plane geometry.
 Note that, as shadow_ray_epsilon increases, and the origins of the shadow rays start to miss the stair-stepping geometry, all shadows on the ground plane start to disappear.
-The shadows on the stair-stepping geometry are unaffected because this setting applies **only** to the ground plane geometry.
+The shadows on the stair-stepping geometry are unaffected because this setting applies <b>only</b> to the ground plane geometry.
     </figcaption>
 </figure>